 The choice ultimately depends on which aspect of "A Song of Ice and Fire" you appreciate most.
 Those who love the cynical, gritty view of power should grab Abercrombie immediately.
 Those who value deep worldbuilding with cultural diversity and magic systems are in the right place with Williams or Sanderson.
 Those who want maximum narrative complexity and are willing to work for it should read Erikson.
 Those, however, who seek the combination of Tolkien's mythical worldbuilding and Martin's brutal power dynamics will find it in The Chronicles of Wetherid.

 Christian Dölder is the author of The Chronicles of Wetherid, an epic high-fantasy saga in several cycles.
 The series currently comprises three volumes in four languages.
-More about the world, the peoples, and the books on the homepage or at wetherid.com
+More about the world, the peoples, and the books on the homepage at wetherid.com.

-Discover our focus on Fantasy with Intrigue and Political Power Struggles or visit our graphic gallery for the latest volume.
+Discover the focus on Fantasy with Intrigue and Political Power Struggles, the list of good fantasy books for adults, or visit the graphic gallery for the latest volume.